 2. Stop comparing

-Not comparing yourself to other people can be a challenge.
-When you compare yourself you take away your own power and strength, choosing to be like someone else.
-Being strong-minded involves thinking for yourself, understanding your strengths and taking action based on your values.
+People with mental toughness understand that comparing themselves to others takes away their power and strength.
+Therefore, being strong-minded involves thinking for yourself, understanding your strengths and taking action based on your values.

 To be strong mentally means being internally driven, rather than following someone else’s lead.
-Having mental toughness means being aware of your own thoughts, feelings and actions, and staying true to them despite what other people may do or say to you.
+Having this mindset ensures you are aware of your thoughts, feelings and actions.
+It also means you stay true to yourself, despite what other people may do or say to you.

 Read also: 6 essential habits of self-aware people